Amarnathkumar007/Activity-recognization/README.md

 - Featured in [Awesome TensorFlow](https://github.com/jtoy/awesome-tensorflow)
 ```

-This version:
-1. Uses proper Markdown headers and formatting
-2. Includes a table of contents for easy navigation
-3. Preserves all key information in a more scannable format
-4. Uses code blocks for technical details
-5. Maintains all links and citations
-6. Is properly structured for GitHub rendering

 To use:
 1. Copy this text into a file named `README.md`
 2. Update the GitHub URL with your actual username/repo